‘The Bachelor’s’ Hannah Ann Sluss Stuns In Glamorous Black Gown

-The Bachelor’s Hannah Ann Sluss looks stunning in her latest Instagram photo as she shows off her figure in an adorable black dress.
-Sluss, a model, has been sharing new ensembles to her page nearly every day this past week, and her latest look certainly doesn’t disappoint.
+The Bachelor‘s Hannah Ann Sluss looks stunning in her latest Instagram photo as she showed off her figure in an adorable black dress.
+Sluss, a model, has been sharing new ensembles to her page nearly every day this past week, and her latest look certainly didn’t disappoint.

-Sluss, a native of Knoxville, Tennessee smiles at the camera while twirling a piece of her curly dark brown hair.
-She sports a sleeveless black dress with a low neckline that perfectly accentuated her curves.
-The dress was covered with little yellow flowers, with a slit running down one side.
+Sluss, a native of Knoxville, Tennessee, smiled at the camera while twirling a piece of her curly dark brown hair.
+She sported a sleeveless black dress with a low neckline, one that perfectly accentuated her curves.
+The outfit was covered with little yellow flowers, with a slit running down one side.

 “Expect nothing, appreciate everything,” she wrote in the caption.

-Fans couldn’t get enough of the photo, and it quickly racked in over 60,000 likes.
-Sluss boats over 700,000 Instagram followers, her online presence growing by leaps and bounds as she has progressed through this season of The Bachelor.
+Fans couldn’t get enough of the photo, and it quickly raked in over 60,000 likes.
+Sluss boasts over 700,000 Instagram followers, her online presence has grown by leaps and bounds as she has progressed through this season of The Bachelor.

 “This dress was made for you.
 I’m blown away by you once again,” gushed one fan.